Alfred Stieglitz: The Steerage, 291 and modern art (1907–1916)

-While on his way to Europe, Stieglitz took what is recognized not only as his signature image but also as one of the most important photographs of the 20th century.
+While on his way to Europe, Stieglitz took what is recognized not only as his signature image but also as one of the most important photographs of the 20th century: The Steerage.

 Stieglitz deliberately interspersed exhibitions of what he knew would be controversial art, such as Rodin's sexually explicit drawings, with what Steichen called "understandable art", and with photographs.
 The intention was to "set up a dialogue that would enable 291 visitors to see, discuss and ponder the differences and similarities between artists of all ranks and types: between painters, draftsmen, sculptors and photographers; between European and American artists; between older or more established figures and younger, newer practitioners."
 During this same period the National Arts Club mounted a "Special Exhibition of Contemporary Art" that included photographs by Stieglitz, Steichen, Käsebier and White along with paintings by Mary Cassatt, William Glackens, Robert Henri, James McNeill Whistler and others.
 This is thought to have been the first major show in the U.S. in which photographers were given equal ranking with painters.

 For most of 1908 and 1909, Stieglitz spent his time creating shows at 291 and publishing Camera Work.
 There were no photographs taken during this period that appear in the definitive catalog of his work, Alfred Stieglitz: The Key Set.

 In 1910, Stieglitz was invited by the director of the Albright Art Gallery to organize a major show of the best of contemporary photography.
 Although an announcement of an open competition for the show was printed in Camera Work, the fact that Stieglitz would be in charge of it generated a new round of attacks against him.
 An editorial in American Photography magazine claimed that Stieglitz could no longer "perceive the value of photographic work of artistic merit which does not conform to a particular style which is so characteristic of all exhibitions under his auspices.
 Half a generation ago this school [the Photo-Secession] was progressive, and far in advance of its time.
 Today it is not progressing, but is a reactionary force of the most dangerous type."

 Stieglitz wrote to fellow photographer George Seeley "The reputation, not only of the Photo-Secession, but of photography is at stake, and I intend to muster all the forces available to win out for us."

 Throughout 1911 and early 1912, Stieglitz organized ground-breaking modern art exhibits at 291 and promoted new art along with photography in the pages of Camera Work.
 By the summer of 1912, he was so enthralled with non-photographic art that he published an issue of Camera Work (August 1912) devoted solely to Matisse and Picasso.